ML-7641-Fall-2022/RoboChef/README.md

     - Is the dish healthy?
     - If the dish contains allergens?

-* As a next step, user might want reccomendations for similar dishes that he took image of.
+* As a next step, user might want recomendations for similar dishes that he took image of.
 Additionally, there can be numerous additional constraints placed on the reccomendations recieved like:
     - Restrict reccomendations to ingredients he already has
     - Constrain by the nutritional requirements of the dish, say the user wants only "low calorie" dishes.